Heathrow Cargo: The Complete Guide for Freight Shippers

 For EU destinations, Heathrow's air connectivity is unmatched: same-day collections can reach Frankfurt (4-hour flight), Paris (3.5-hour flight), or Amsterdam (3-hour flight) by 22:00 GMT, with ground delivery completed the next morning.
 This capability is invaluable for pharmaceutical companies requiring urgent stock transfers, technology firms managing supply chain disruptions, and aerospace suppliers responding to AOG (Aircraft on Ground) emergencies.

-Heathrow is investing £4.3 billion in runway and terminal expansion through 2040, with explicit commitments to net-zero cargo operations by 2050.
-New initiatives include:
+Heathrow is investing £4.3 billion in runway and terminal expansion through 2040, with commitments to net-zero cargo operations by 2050, including Sustainable Aviation Fuel mandates, automated cargo handling, and cold chain automation.

 • Sustainable Aviation Fuel (SAF) mandates: All carriers must blend 10% SAF by 2030, increasing operational costs by an estimated 8–12%